nextcloud/integration_deepl/README.md

 # Deepl.com integration for Nextcloud

+This app integrates with Nextcloud Assistant to offer translation services We recommend to install Assistant additionally and activate Deepl as translation provider in the Artifical Intelligence admion settings.

-This app integrates with the translation API of Nextcloud server to offer translation services through deepl.
-Currently this is available in text.
+This app also integrates with the translation API of Nextcloud server to offer translation services without Assistant.
+Currently this is available in text and Talk.

 To run translations and any other Task Processing tasks synchronously, run the following command in a background process (10 is the interval in seconds when the process should relaunch to use the latest php changes):